-Training that is locally sensitive drives engagement, understanding, inclusivity and better learner outcomes.
-I spoke to L&D experts to see what impact language and culture has on training global teams and they shared their top tips for localising global training content – even when you’re delivering it in English.
+Training that is locally sensitive drives engagement, understanding, inclusivity and better learning outcomes.
+To write this article, we’ve spoken to L&D experts to see what impact language and culture has on training global teams.

 Lydia Charilaou, Head of L&D at Olam Cocoa, warned that delivering training in English can alienate junior employees.
 “They get left behind because their English language levels are not as advanced as those who are more senior.”

 Even when you are aware of cultural differences and adapt your English training accordingly, you can still face trouble.
 Steve Stimson, an L&D Consultant, shared his experience at a major gaming company.
 The company decided to keep the training material in English across the UK, US and Japanese markets.
 Steve localised the content for the Japanese market, ensuring it was succinct and to the point.
 However, the Japanese team still did not grasp all of the key information so it was requested that the content be translated.

 Whilst keeping training content in English may save some time and costs initially, it could backfire.
 If learners feel disconnected or disengaged, you may have to start again.